INSIDE: Discover the largest eagle wingspan in the world!

 While some birds of prey, such as condors and pelicans, are bigger, the eagle is one of the largest birds of prey.
 There are over 60 eagle species in the world, with most living in Asia and Africa.
 Some eagles living in forests have small wingspans while those living in the open country have large wingspans.
-To introduce you to these birds, we have put together a list of eagles with the largest wingspans.
+This is our list of the largest eagles in the world!

 The Philippine eagle has a 6.5-foot wingspan.
 This endangered eagle that weighs approximately 17.5 pounds is also called the monkey eagle.
 Philippine eagles, which are the national bird of the Philippines, dine on a diet of monkeys, bats, civets, flying squirrels, other birds, snakes, and lizards.
 Most of these eagles live in Mindanao.

 The Harpy Eagle is the national bird of Panama.
 While you can see harpy eagles from southern Mexico to northern Argentina, the largest population is in the Darien, Panama, region.
 With a 6.5-foot wingspan and weighing about 11 pounds, this eagle is one of the most powerful birds in the world.
 The colossal wingspan is unusual for a bird living in lowland forests throughout Central and South America.
 It uses its tail as a rudder as it navigates through the woods.

 These eagles lay their eggs on top of emergent trees.
 Once the eaglets hatch, the male finds food and brings it to the mother, who feeds herself and her babies.

 #7.
 Verreaux’s Eagle – 7.5-foot wingspan